mahmodsallam/movies/README.md

 - Use adapters and custom list layouts to populate list views
 - Incorporate libraries to simplify the amount of code you need to write
 - Build a fully featured application that looks and feels natural on both Android and IOS operating systems.

+### Get it on Google Play
+**Movies**  gives you information about movies from the TMDb.
+See what movies are the most popular and high rated.
+You can also discover Now Playing or Upcoming movies.
+Popular Movies app will help you decide what to watch.👍